Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Introduction

 In this work, we test the proposed workflow on three oxides with different electronic structures: MgO, a wide-gap insulator without transition-metal ions for which semilocal DFT still underestimates the band gap; NiO, an antiferromagnetic charge-transfer insulator and a standard benchmark for correlation effects; and V$_2$O$_5$, a transition-metal oxide with a formally empty $d$ shell ($d^0$) for which the DFT band gap is also substantially underestimated.
+Thus, the benchmark set is not restricted to strongly correlated systems: MgO and V$_2$O$_5$ test the ability of the mapping to reproduce hybrid-functional level alignment and hybridization effects, while NiO tests the method for a correlated charge-transfer insulator.